microsoft/TypeScript-Handbook/pages/Modules.md

 ## Ambient Modules

-Let's look at a convenient technique for writing `.d.ts` files for multi-module libraries.
+Normally, we would write one `.d.ts` file for each `.js` file in a multi-module library, but if this doesn't work, TypeScript has custom syntax that lets us cram multiple modules in a single large `.d.ts`.
-We could write one `.d.ts` file for each `.js` file.
+To do so, we use the `module` keyword and the module's path which would normally be obtained from the module's filename.
-But it's more convenient to cram multiple modules in a single large `.d.ts`.
+This is called an "ambient module declaration".
-To do so, we use the `module` keyword and the quoted name of the module which would normally be obtained from the module's filename.
+Ambient module declarations are not part of the ES2015 module standard, and they only apply to *declarations* &mdash; not values and code.
 For example, here's a simplified excerpt from the big combined `node.d.ts` that gives types to all the built-in Node modules:

 ##### node.d.ts (simplified excerpt)